opentracing/opentracing-python/README.rst

    Span object in the process.
 If the request does not contain an active trace, the service starts a new trace and a new *root* Span.
-2. The service needs to store the current Span in some request-local storage, where it can be retrieved from when a child Span must be created, e.g. in case of the service making an RPC to another service.
+2. The service needs to store the current Span in some request-local storage, (called ``Span`` *activation*) where it can be retrieved from when a child Span must be created, e.g. in case of the service making an RPC to another service.
 3. When making outbound calls to another service, the current Span must be retrieved from request-local storage, a child span must be created (e.g., by using the ``start_child_span()`` helper), and that child span must be embedded into the outbound request (e.g., using HTTP headers) via OpenTracing's inject/extract API.

-Below are the code examples for steps 1 and 3.
-Implementation of request-local storage needed for step 2 is specific to the service and/or frameworks / instrumentation libraries it is using (TODO: reference to other OSS projects with examples of instrumentation).
+Below are the code examples for the previously mentioned steps.
+Implementation of request-local storage needed for step 2 is specific to the service and/or frameworks / instrumentation libraries it is using, exposed as a ``ScopeManager`` child contained as ``Tracer.scope_manager``.
+See details below.

 Inbound request
 ^^^^^^^^^^^^^^^